 (b) adjective or interpretive rules, which may be adopted in accordance with this chapter and under express or implied authority to codify an interpretation of a statute.
 The interpretation lacks the force of law."

-substance of the intended action or a description of the subjects and issues involved, the rationale for the intended action,
+the terms or substance of the intended action or a description of the subjects and issues involved, the rationale for the

-and the time when, place where, and manner in which interested persons may present their views thereon on the intended
+intended action, and the time when, place where, and manner in which interested persons may present their views thereon

 (2) (a) The notice

-mailed within 3 days of publication to interested persons who have made timely requests to the agency for notice to be
+mailed within 3 days of publication to interested persons who have made timely requests to the agency for notice of its

-informed of its rulemaking proceedings and to the office of any professional, trade, or industrial society or organization or
+rulemaking proceedings to be informed of agency actions and to the office of any professional, trade, or industrial society

-member thereof which of those entities that has filed a request with the administrative code committee when such request
+or organization or member thereof which of those entities that has filed a request with the administrative code committee

-comment or attends a hearing in regard to proposed agency action under this part must be informed of the list by the
+agency by any means and for any purpose in regard to intended agency action must be informed of the list by the agency.

-(b) The administrative code committee shall forward a list of all organizations or persons who have submitted a request to
+(b) The administrative code committee shall forward a list of all organizations or interested persons who have submitted a

 (c) The notice

 shall must be published and mailed at least 30 days in advance of the agency's intended action.
-In addition to
+If the

 any a statute provides for a different method of publication different from that provided in subsection (2), the